CSALS/Tic-Tac-Toe/p5.js/README.md

+ - URGENT = When you click on square which is already filled the turn of the player is changing which shouldn't be.FIX IT!!
  - Need to add <p> element in sketch.js to display who is the current player and center all these elements in the web     page
  - Display result is a different way